Tree Mulch Volcanoes and Root Collar Air in April on the Front Range

 April is the honest month to see bark, flare, and mulch mistakes before leaves hide them

-Drive through Lakewood or Littleton in April and you will spot mulch mounded like a cone against trunks.
-Landscapers sometimes inherit the look from well meaning weekend projects.
-The trouble is not aesthetics alone.
-Constant moisture against bark invites decay organisms, rodents tunnel where you cannot see them, and buried root flares behave like roots stuck in a wet sock while upper branches look fine until August stress arrives.
+Drive through Lakewood or Littleton in April and you will see mulch mounded like a cone against trunks.
+The look is common, and it is also risky.
+Constant moisture against bark invites decay, rodents tunnel where you cannot see them, and buried root flares behave like roots stuck in a wet sock while upper branches look fine until August stress arrives.
+April is the honest month to see bark, flare, and mulch mistakes before leaves hide them.

 Root flare is the gentle widening where trunk meets roots.
-On many maples and ashes in Denver metro plantings, flare was visible at install and slowly disappeared under annual mulch dumps.
+On many maples and ashes planted across the Denver metro, flare was visible at install and slowly disappeared under annual mulch dumps.
 Use gloved fingers or a hand cultivator to probe outward, not down, until you feel the first structural roots.
-Stop if you hit circling girdling roots that cut into bark; that is a sign to bring in an arborist style conversation with photos rather than digging blindly.
+Stop if you hit circling roots that cut into bark; that is a sign to bring photos for professional review rather than digging blindly.

 Think doughnut, not mountain.
-A thin even ring starting a few inches away from flare and extending to the drip line helps soil moisture stay steady without pressing wet chips against bark.
+A thin even ring starting a few inches away from flare and extending toward the drip line helps soil moisture stay steady without pressing wet chips against bark.
 In windy corridors of Wheat Ridge or Brighton, refresh only the outer ring if the center is already thick.
-Blowing or raking mulch sideways exposes flare faster than dumping another bag on top.
+Raking mulch sideways exposes flare faster than dumping another bag on top.

 If irrigation spray hits the trunk every cycle, adjust heads or switch to bubbler style delivery near the root zone so water is not rinsing bark daily.
 Our sprinkler repair team often coordinates with landscape crews when the fix is both hydraulic and bed layout.